Minimum-CD/cd-manifesto/content/Recommendations/small-batches/_index.md

 ---
 title: Work in Small Batches
-description: "Learn how to work in small batches for faster feedback and reduced risk.
-Expert guidance on BDD, acceptance test-driven development (ATDD), story slicing, technical decomposition, and daily code integration for continuous delivery teams."
+description: 'Learn how to work in small batches for faster feedback and reduced risk.
+Expert guidance on BDD, acceptance test-driven development (ATDD), story slicing, technical decomposition, and daily code integration for continuous delivery teams.'
 weight: 1
 type: docs
 ---